Baqend/guide/src/topics/push/index.md

 }
 ```

-Second, you need to pass the `subscribeOptions` object when registering a new device to the subscribe method of the `Push Manager`.
+Then, you need to pass the `subscribeOptions` object when registering a new device to the subscribe method of the `Push Manager`.
 You'll get a `pushSubscription` JSON, which you need to pass on to the `DB.Device.register()` method.

 Example code is shown below: